 - Ranjana Das’s AHRC-funded media and communications project on the Future of Audiences in relation to datafication and the internet of things

-- A large body of funded work by Nigel Gilbert and CRESS colleagues, including the current HomeSense project, on the use of sensors in social research (itself a collaboration with the University’s 5G Innovation Centre), and previous work such as WholeSEM (which also involved Tom Roberts, who is developing research on digital technologies in the home)
+- A large body of funded work by Nigel Gilbert and CRESS colleagues, including the current collaboration on ensuring informed consent in ‘Smart Homes’ with My Global Home, in conjunction with Psychology and Civil Engineering, and previous work such as the HomeSense project, on the use of sensors in social research (itself a collaboration with the University’s 5G/6G Innovation Centre), and the WholeSEM (which also involved Tom Roberts, who is developing research on digital technologies in the home).

 This strand includes a range of projects that each explore the relationships and intersections of digital technologies with different aspects of contemporary societies, from science and knowledge, to crime, to youth cultures and peer to peer production.
 This includes: